 generally call this tool a toplevel.
 The compiler distribution comes

-dune top is a dune command that builds all the libraries in the
+dune ocaml top is a Dune command that builds all the libraries in the

-current directory and sub-directories and output the relevant toplevel
+current directory and subdirectories and outputs the relevant toplevel

 #load) to make the various modules

 Additionally, if some of the libraries are PPX rewriters, the phrases you type in the toplevel will be rewritten with these PPX rewriters.